Kosmoid (metallurgical companies): History

-The same entry goes on to say that the firm is "manufacturer of Kosmoid's patented special non-synchronising spring axles, hollow lathe spindles, high-speed engines, petrol engines, dynamos, motors, motor omnibuses, motor launches, change-speed gear, steam condensers, steam separators, steam generators, oil colours, time recorders, locks, and spanners".
-The modern reader should note, however, that with certain exceptions as described below—most notably the tube mills and, to a smaller degree, Kosmoid Time Recorders—the majority of items listed above were never to be manufactured by Kosmoid, and certainly had not been made at the time these descriptions were being promulgated as fact.

-During negotiations for potential water supplies from Dumbarton, it was subsequently stated that "Kosmoid had taken over the whole of the Dumbuck estate, and intended to cover it with works and dwelling-houses.
-They also intended to erect 6000 cottages for their workmen.
-If they took the average population per house, that meant a population of at least 30,000, and the whole thing was to be completed in six or seven years from now.
-In two years Kosmoid's would require 1,000,000 gallons [of water] per day.
-When the works were completed they would require another 1,000,000, and the increase of population would require about 2,000,000 more."
-At that date (May 1906), the understanding was that Kosmoid's employed 80 persons.
+The Kosmoids, Limited, as engineering works, foundries, rolling mills and tube mills, copper smelters and refiners, makers of high conductivity brass bars, accumulator segments, copper strip, copper wire, copper sheets, copper cables, copper tubes, phosphor bronze, and cuferal metals.During negotiations over potential water supplies from Dumbarton, it was reported that Kosmoid had "taken over the whole of the Dumbuck estate" and intended to cover it with works and dwelling-houses.
+They also planned to construct 6,000 cottages within six or seven years, implying a population of at least 30,000 workers to be housed.
+It was estimated that Kosmoid would require one million gallons of water per day within two years and a further three million gallons once the works and population were fully established.
+At that time (May 1906), Kosmoid was understood to employ about 80 people.

-At a later session with the Waterworks Committee the same month, it was reported that, according to a conversation with Dr Shiels, "On the low-lying part [of the Dumbuck estate] he spoke of a church, a school, and other such erections ...
+At a later meeting with the Waterworks Committee the same month, according to a conversation with Dr Shiels, "On the low-lying part [of the Dumbuck estate] he spoke of a church, a school, and other such erections ...
 He spoke about terracing the slopes of Dumbuck [Hill] and building cottages all over the estate ... every man was to have his own house and his own garden."

 Kosmoid Locks Ltd.

-Kosmoid Locks was registered in January 1904, as a result of an agreement between Shiels and John Smalley Campbell, an American physician and dentist then resident in London, who like Shiels was a sometime inventor on the side, with over 20 patents registered at the U.S. Patent office, some relevant to dentistry but a significant subset (9 of 22 listed) related to locks.
-(As an aside, Campbell is credited with patenting the first horizontal drilling technique using a flexible shaft, originally for dentistry but with sufficiently broad definition in the patent to be the precursor of present such methods in the oil and gas drilling industry).
-It is presumed that Kosmoid intended to manufacture locks using the principles espoused in Campbell's patents, but no further details of this operation appear to be available.
-Following the abrupt disappearance of Shiels in September 1906, Kosmoid Locks Ltd. was wound up "by the summer of 1907".
+Kosmoid Locks was registered in January 1904 following an agreement between Shiels and John Smalley Campbell, an American physician and dentist then resident in London.
+Campbell, like Shiels, was an occasional inventor, with over 20 patents registered at the U.S. Patent office, ranging from dentistry to locks.
+He is also credited with patenting the first horizontal drilling technique using a flexible shaft, originally developed for dentistry but later regarded as a precursor of modern oil and gas drilling methods.
+It is presumed that Kosmoid Locks Ltd. intended to manufacture locks based on Campbell's patents, but no further details of its operations appear to be available.
+Following the abrupt disappearance of Shiels in September 1906, Kosmoid Locks Ltd. was wound up by the summer of 1907.